 5. Learn the Language

 Learning the local dialect will get you far, especially when traveling alone.
-Traveling with friends can sometimes provide you with an unconscious crutch from immersing yourself in a brand new culture.
-By traveling solo you’ll seek new conversation away from your native tongue.
 The less you’re tempted by speaking English, the more inclined you’ll be to order your next glass of Prosecco in Italian, or challenge someone to a game of chess in Hungarian.
 Not only will you test your linguistic memory, but others will see you as being open and enthusiastic about their culture.
 Who knows, maybe you’ll even get some insider tips!

 6. Join a Group Tour

 Making your own itinerary every day can get tiring, so why not take a day off and join a group tour to regain some mental traveling energy.
-Tours4Fun offers a variety of one-day tours that can show you the most of a city you might be unfamiliar with.
-By taking a tour you’ll avoid the sometimes complicated public transit, and get a chance to really sit back and enjoy the sites.
-If organized tours aren’t your thing, maybe try an hour long excursion or go see a show.
+Tours4Fun offers a variety of day trips and walking tours that’ll introduce you to both the must see attractions and hidden gems.

 7. Be Street Smart

 Looking like a solo tourist can leave a red target on your back, so take the necessary precautions to blend in and look like you know what you’re doing.
-Don’t look at your map unless you are in a private area where you feel safe.
-Always be aware of your belongings, especially when you are in a crowd.
-Wipe the clueless look off of your face when you have no idea where you are and play it cool until you get your bearings.
+If you can, pull a Jason Bourne and pick up so local attire when you arrive; it helps with blending in.